TLMC Multimedia Services

 - Zip Drives

-When you pick up your camera at the Help Desk, be sure to check that the batteries are charged.
-For more information about equipment checkout, please see the Help Desk Equipment Checkout page.
+When you pick up your camera at the IT Help Desk, be sure to check that the batteries are charged.
+For more information about equipment checkout, please see the IT Help Desk Equipment Checkout page.

-In order to use the cameras available for checkout from the Help Desk, you will need to purchase your own media for recording and burning video.
+In order to use the cameras available for checkout from the IT Help Desk, you will need to purchase your own media for recording and burning video.
 You will need the following media based on the type of camera you will be using:

 - for Digital Video cameras: mini DV tapes